ExplicITConsulting/set-outlooksignatures.com/search.en.md

                 });
             });

-            allResults.sort((a, b) => a.score - b.score);
+            // Step 2: Sort the combined results by their relevance score allResults.sort((a, b) => a.score - b.score);

             displayResults(allResults, query);
         }

-        // The remaining functions (displayResults, applyHighlighting, generateContextualSnippet) are unchanged function displayResults(results, query) {
+        // The remaining functions (displayResults, applyHighlighting, generateContextualSnippet)
+        // are unchanged as they handle the display logic, not the search engine's configuration. function displayResults(results, query) {
             if (typeof _paq !== 'undefined') {
                 _paq.push(['trackSiteSearch', query, false, results.length]);